romangrubic/weather-app-openweather/README.md

 # Weather 360°
 Since the beginning of time, humans used to predict weather just by looking into skies.
 Sometimes they would be right, more often wrong.
 But, no more!

-Introducing new Weather 360°, web-site that shows weather around the globe!
-Look for current and future weather for any city on Earth (hope to include Lunar colonies and even Martian colonies including Utopia Planitia in near future!).
-See the cities exact location on a map and even roam the city streets using Pegman in full-screen mode.
-Just like the simulations!
+Introducing **Weather 360°**, web-site that shows weather around the globe!
+Look for **current and future weather for any city on Earth** (hope to include Lunar colonies and even Martian colonies including Utopia Planitia in near future!).
+See the cities **location on a map** and even roam the city streets using Pegman in full-screen mode. **Just like the simulations**!

 #### A live demo is hosted [here](https://romangrubic.github.io/weather-app-openweather/.)
 ![Weather 360° Demo](https://raw.githubusercontent.com/romangrubic/weather-app-openweather/master/assets/images/readme/live-demo/responsive.png "Weather 360° Demo")